sixhours-team/memcached-spring-boot/README.md

 memcached.cache.protocol: # Memcached client protocol.
 Supports "text" and "binary" protocols (default is "text" protocol) memcached.cache.operation-timeout: # Memcached client operation timeout (default "2500 milliseconds").
 If unit not specified, milliseconds will be used. memcached.cache.hash-strategy: # Memcached client hash strategy for distribution of data between servers.
 Supports "standard" (array based : "hash(key) mod server_count"), "libmemcached" (consistent hash), "ketama" (consistent hash), "php" (make easier to share data with PHP based clients), "election", "roundrobin", "random".
-Default is "standard".
+Default is "standard". memcached.cache.servers-refresh-interval: # Interval in milliseconds that refreshes the list of cache node hostnames and IP addresses for AWS ElastiCache.
+The default is 60000 milliseconds.
 ```

 All of the values have sensible defaults and are bound to [MemcachedCacheProperties](https://github.com/sixhours-team/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/io/sixhours/memcached/cache/MemcachedCacheProperties.java) class.